-The Company is substantially dependent on continued market acceptance of its products by consumers.
-Although the Company believe that the use of products similar to the products designed and manufactured by the Company is gaining international acceptance, the Company cannot predict the future growth rate and size of this market.
+We are substantially dependent on continued market acceptance of our products by consumers.
+Although we believe that the use of products similar to the products designed and manufactured by the Company is gaining international acceptance, we cannot predict the future growth rate and size of this market.